darkistaken123/Docker-Minecraft-Fabric-Server-Template/README.md

 `[{"name":"USERNAME","uuid":"USER UUID"}]` in case you dont know your user uuid you can [Check It Here](https://mcuuid.net/).
 An alternative to add users into the whitelist can be achieved inside the game by using the following command `/whitelist USERNAME` however you need an OP inside the server to trigger this command in the chat.

 - I want to play in other version how can i do it?
 You can actually change the environment variable.
+- My grafana container did not start and when i check the logs i get permission errors, what do i do?
+You are probably trying to start the server in a linux machine **Read step 0.5 on How to Run**